Forest-Protocols/football-scores-provider-template/README.md

 You can always double-check the on-chain values e.g. [here](https://sepolia.basescan.org/address/0x592483982A67336A742947fC06E36f6d54051AC9)

-## Performance Requirements
+## ⏱️ Performance Requirements

 The Validators are performing a number of tests on Resources to ensure quality across the board.
-Below is a list of checked Benchmarks:
+Below is a list of checked benchmarks:

 | Name             | Units  | Threshold Value | Min / Max |
 | ---------------- | ------ | --------------- | --------- |